coderiderpl/dajsiepoznac2017/doc.md

 ## Databse

-depth - what is depth of this element in band
+depth - how deep is this element in band
 end_depth - is that element last in deep way?
 If yes - user can't roll up it for children
 band - band of elements, like articles, news or sth
 lang - every lang has own inerface